saba7lebnen/saba7lebnen/src/pages/posts/the-night-we-became-the-“pajama-revolution”….md

 ## But the true force that drove people out into the streets, in their pajamas… is grief.

-A man was executed in front of his family by the driver of an army colonel.
+A man was executed in front of his family by a member of the army.
 Thousands of hearts broke into millions of shards the video quick spread through the web.
 Of course, the shooter drove away behind the signature dark tinted windows that we have all come to love and associate with abuse of power.

 _**Last night was the night we learned that when we become true countrymen/women, the execution of a stranger can feel like the murder of the closest and dearest of relatives.**_ Because far beyond blood ties are the ties of our humanity, our empathy and our common fight for life.